muratk5n/thirdwave/en/README.md

 ---

-Ukraine is short of coal supplies, Russia cut off its exports and RU invaded Donbass which has coal mines that are now controlled by Russia.
+Ukraine is short of coal supplies, Russia cut off its exports and since invaded Donbass with coal mines, they are now controlled by Russia.
 And there is an NG crunch which pushes coal prices up..
 Ukraine is desperately trying to import from US, Latin America while winter is approaching..